rss logo

 Kali Linux logo

-Metasploit Framework is a exploitation toolkit which allow to develop or execute exploit code against a remote target machine.
+Metasploit Framework is an exploitation toolkit which allows you to develop or execute exploit code against a remote target machine.

 Commands